Thunder over the Boardwalk

 Thunder Over the Boardwalk (also known as the Atlantic City Airshow) is an annual airshow held over the Atlantic City boardwalk every summer.
-Since 2003, it has set the bar for beachfront airshows across the United States and is currently one of the largest airshows in North America.
+It has occurred since 2003 and is currently one of the largest airshows in North America.
 What sets it apart, aside from being a beach show, is the fact that it usually occurs on a Wednesday.
-It takes place along the beaches of Atlantic City, New Jersey, in front of the world-famous boardwalk, with the casinos in the background.
+It takes place along the beaches of Atlantic City, New Jersey, in front of the boardwalk, with the casinos in the background.
 Flybys and demonstrations as high as 15000 ft and as low as 50 ft over the water in front of the Atlantic City skyline.

 It is produced by a joint venture of the Atlantic City Chamber of Commerce, the New Jersey Air National Guard's 177th Fighter Wing, The Borgata Hotel Casino & Spa, David Schultz Airshows, The Press of Atlantic City and WOND-AM.
 In 2020, the airshow had its first cancellation in its history due to the COVID-19 pandemic.
+In 2024, due to circumstances outside of the organizers control, the air show had its second cancellation in its history.

 About

 The airshow itself primarily showcases military aviation, with demonstrations from the USAF Thunderbirds, United States Navy Blue Angels, US Army Golden Knights, as well as demonstrations from current Air Force and Navy aircraft, such as the A-10 Thunderbolt II, AV-8B Harrier, F-14 Tomcat, F-15 Eagle, F-15E Strike Eagle, F-16 Fighting Falcon, and the F/A-18F Super Hornet.
 Military flybys over the four years of the airshow have included the B-2 Spirit, C-5 Galaxy, C-17 Globemaster III, C-130 Hercules, C-141 Starlifter, F-22 Raptor, KC-10 Extender, KC-135 Stratotanker, and the P-3 Orion.
-Helicopters that have showed up over the years include the MH-60S Knighthawk, the HH-60 Jayhawk, the CH-146 Griffon, and the HH-65 Dauphin (the HH-60 and HH-65 - usually two HH-65s - perform a simultaneous search and rescue demonstration over the water).
+Helicopters that have shown up over the years include the MH-60S Knighthawk, the HH-60 Jayhawk, the CH-146 Griffon, and the HH-65 Dauphin (the HH-60 and HH-65 - usually two HH-65s - perform a simultaneous search and rescue demonstration over the water).

 Aerobatic performers over the years have included Kirby Chambliss, Doug Dodge, Michael Hunter, John Klatt, and Sean Tucker.
 The Horseman Mustang Demonstration by Jim Beasley and Ed Shipley have also appeared along with the Skytypers and the Vultures Formation Team.
 The FAA's William J Hughes Technical Center at Atlantic City International Airport has showcased itsConvair 440, Boeing 727-100, and Gulfstream in the show as well.
 The New Jersey State Police have also shown its Bell 206 and Sikorsky S-76 helicopters in the airshows.

 Show center is marked in front of Boardwalk Hall (Florida Avenue) and the beach.
 Aircraft staging for the airshow is done at Atlantic City International Airport and at McGuire AFB, both of which are off-limits to the public.

 The USAF Heritage Flight and the US Navy Legacy Flight have also performed at the show.